lilyhgxiao/PetLabs/README.md

     "imgURL": "Book"<br />
 }<br />

-There are more JSON samples in folder ModelTestInputs/Items/.<br />
+Note that "imgURL" must be either of "Dumbbell", "Book", or "Treadmill".

+POST request to /items is mainly used in our app when an admin is creating a new item (AdminNewItemPage.js).

+### GET Request to /items
+This route is used to get all of the items from the database. <br />

-The following are response codes you could recieved from POST. <br />
+The following are response codes you could recieved from GET. <br />
 - 200: OK
-- 400: Bad request.
-- 409: Conflict.
-Item already exists.
+- 500: Internal server error.

+GET request to /items is mainly used in our app when listing items for admin item list view or when populating user owned items in pet care page.

 ### GET Request to /items